Our sponsors are truly partners in the business of us presenting arts and generally have an interest in what we do.

 To use this template for a basic Corporate Partnership Proposal:

-- Open the attached PDF Document.
+- Open the attached PDF Document to the right CORPORATE SPONSORSHIP PROPOSAL.
 This is how the finished product could/should look like;

-- Use the ‘Corporate Partnership Template with notes’ as a starting point, with some tips, notes and heading for the kinds of things to include in your corporate partnership proposal.
+- Use the ‘Corporate Partnership Template with notes’ to the right as a starting point, with some tips, notes and heading for the kinds of things to include in your corporate partnership proposal.

 Creative Partnerships Australia is also a great resource for developing sponsorship, private giving and all sorts of fundraising.
 Check out their website: www.creativepartnershipsaustralia.org.au